 - Foundations for and relocation of hi-mast lighting, including the decommissioning of existing services.

 The works have been carried out in compliance with ABP’s safety code and security standards, guaranteeing confidence in safe delivery in a live dock environment, working around and over water.

 During construction 624, 275mm square precast driven piles were installed in less than five weeks, including 44 to accommodate the shed’s future expansion.

-The Port of Newport handles around 2.2m tonnes of cargo a year, supporting 3,000 local jobs and contributing £186m a year to the Welsh economy.
-This new facility will support demand for high quality storage of a range of cargo handled by the port.
+The Port of Newport handles around 2.2m tonnes of cargo a year, supporting 3,000 local jobs and contributing £186m a year to the economy of Wales.
+This new facility supports demand for high quality storage of a range of cargo handled by the port.